vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ### Dataset Description

-The dataset contains e-commerce website session data, including visitor information, session date, traffic source, device category, pageviews, bounces, transactions, product interactions, product quantity, and product revenue.
+The dataset contains e-commerce website session data from the Google Analytics Sample Dataset in BigQuery.
+It includes information about visitors, session dates, traffic sources, device categories, pageviews, bounces, transactions, product interactions, product quantities, and product revenue.

-The dataset includes both session-level fields and nested e-commerce fields.

-Session-level fields describe the overall session, such as visitor ID, date, traffic source, device category, pageviews, bounces, and transactions.

-Nested fields describe more detailed user interactions within each session.
+The dataset contains both session-level data and nested e-commerce data.
+Session-level fields describe the overall visit, such as visitor ID, date, traffic source, device type, pageviews, bounces, and transactions.
+Nested fields provide more detailed information about user actions within each session, including product views, add-to-cart actions, purchases, and product-level revenue.

 In BigQuery, fields such as `hits`, `hits.eCommerceAction`, and `hits.product` are nested or repeated fields.
-Therefore, `UNNEST()` is used to access hit-level and product-level data for analysis.
+Therefore, `UNNEST()` is used in this project to access hit-level and product-level data for deeper e-commerce analysis.

 ### Key Fields Used